PennyHS/-Intelligent-Home-Gesture-Controlled-Automation/README.md

 ## 🛠️ Technologies & Tools Used

 - Arduino / Raspberry Pi (depending on your hardware)
-- C/C++ for microcontroller programming
+- C# for microcontroller programming
 - Python (optional if used for gesture processing)
 - Sensors: Accelerometer, IR, or camera module
 - Relay modules for controlling appliances